Let R2M Engineering help your team excel!

 As President of R2M Engineering, David leads a diverse team of engineers, safety and environmental professionals, technicians, and administrative support staff all focused on providing quality work and excellent customer service.
-Under his leadership, R2M Engineering has experienced continued growth in revenue, diversification of its project portfolio, and a sustained expansion of its market share.
-In addition, his management experience, David has also worked on numerous air permit projects, storm water pollution prevention plans (SWP3s), and site civil design for residential and commercial development.
-With his unique combination of experience and diverse background, David has the ability to fill a variety of roles to best support any team.
+Under his leadership, R2M Engineering has experienced continued growth in revenue, diversification of its project portfolio, and sustained expansion of its market share.
+In addition to his management experience, David has also worked on numerous air permit projects, stormwater pollution prevention plans (SWP3s), and site civil design for residential and commercial development.
+With his unique combination of experience and diverse background, David can fill a variety of roles to best support any team.

 Associate, Traffic & Roadway Engineering Manager & Lead Surveyor